-25. my position unless presented with factual information that would convince me otherwise.
-26. I have trouble fitting all my commitments into my schedule.
-I am often over-committed.
-27. It angers me when I see the faults of individual Christians or the church.
-28. Non-practical information frustrates me.
-Information that is useless for realife frustrates me.
-29. I find it hard to be around or relate to people who are not sensitive to others or me.
-30. I'd rather experience new situations than maintain normal routine.
-31. It is my desire to give to any need that I am aware of more than to find out if that need is real.
-32. I enjoy order to things and get frustrated when there is lack of order.
-33. If a project that I am involved in is delayed, I take it upon myself to get what's needed to get it started again.
-34. I feel it is my duty to help people expose their sin or weakness when I see it in a person.
-35. It is easy for me to imagine an achievement for others or myself.
+- 25. I feel that my opinion about a matter is the best and it is difficult to change my position unless presented with factual information that would convince me otherwise. - 26.
+I have trouble fitting all my commitments into my schedule.
+I am often over-committed. - 27.
+It angers me when I see the faults of individual Christians or the church. - 28.
+Non-practical information frustrates me.
+Information that is useless for real life frustrates me. - 29.
+I find it hard to be around or relate to people who are not sensitive to others or me. - 30.
+I'd rather experience new situations than maintain normal routine. - 31.
+It is my desire to give to any need that I am aware of more than to find out if that need is real. - 32.
+I enjoy order to things and get frustrated when there is lack of order. - 33.
+If a project that I am involved in is delayed, I take it upon myself to get what's needed to get it started again. - 34.
+I feel it is my duty to help people expose their sin or weakness when I see it in a person. - 35.
+It is easy for me to imagine an achievement for others or myself.
 It challenges me to get others to accept the vision I am able to see.